 "If the Earthship were a gasoline engine, Thermal Wrap and double or triple greenhouses would be fuel injection.
 I am ready to race any conventional heating system." - Michael Reynolds, Earthship Biotect.

 Thermal mass does store and release heat, but the magic happens by separating the interior and exterior environmental temperatures, not by joining them.
 He seems to have realized that now, at least with walls, but being late to the game he is also a bit behind in knowing the amount of insulation that really should be installed as well as where to put it.
 Example:

-The three images below are thermal models showing what you could expect from a concrete floor in a typical Canadian climate; first un-insulated, the second insulated to meet Building Code (R10) and the third insulated to R20, the minimum we would recommend in Canada for comfort and a good return on investment.
+The three images below are thermal models showing what you could expect from a concrete floor in a typical Canadian or cold-zone climate in northern USA; first un-insulated, the second insulated to meet Building Code (R10) and the third insulated to R20, the minimum we would recommend in Canada or colder States for comfort and a good return on investment.

 Modelled using a 4-inch concrete floor, you can see that in the first image on the left (un-insulated as an Earthship is) the extended colour gradient from warm to cold shows that heat lost to the ground below is evident to a depth of many feet, while in the images with insulated floors you can see that much more heat is contained by the insulation.
 Also worth noting is the light red colour of the Earthship floor, indicating a cooler temperature that the white-coloured insulated floors, which is less comfortable for occupants.

 As the ground in Canada is below 7°C in winter, if an Earthship in Canada truly did warm a house to a comfortable temperature, it would disprove the second law of thermodynamics which states that heat moves from warm bodies to cold.
 If heat were able to move from areas of cold to areas of warm – like from 7°C ground to any house kept at 8°C or higher - then one could also expect to see lakes freeze over in summer.